Canadian Soccer League: Head coaches

-Since the inception of the Canadian Soccer League it has contributed in the development and supply of head coaches to the Canadian soccer system.
-The league as it did in its predecessor league managed to attract many prominent head coaches from abroad to provide the experience needed in the development of coaching.
+Since the inception of the Canadian Soccer League, it has contributed to the development and supply of head coaches to the Canadian soccer system.
+The league, as it did in its predecessor league, managed to attract many prominent head coaches from abroad to provide the experience needed in the development of coaching.
 Notable head coaches have included Rudolf Belin, Miroslav Buljan, Manuel Gomes, Rasim Kara, Ivan Markovic, Mladen Pralija, Dragoslav Šekularac, and Ihor Yavorskyi.
-While at the same time provide the opportunities to produce and develop head coaches as Bijan Azizi, Jason Bent, Jim Brennan, Nikola Budalic, Hubert Busby Jr., Rafael Carbajal, Danny Dichio, Marc Dos Santos, Philippe Eullaffroy, Dejan Gluščević, Carmine Isacco, Goran Miscevic, Darren Tilley, and Duncan Wilde, who have gone on to higher endeavors.
+While at the same time providing the opportunities to produce and develop head coaches as Bijan Azizi, Jason Bent, Jim Brennan, Nikola Budalic, Hubert Busby Jr., Rafael Carbajal, Danny Dichio, Marc Dos Santos, Philippe Eullaffroy, Dejan Gluščević, Carmine Isacco, Goran Miscevic, Darren Tilley, and Duncan Wilde, who have gone on to higher endeavors.

 The league's longest-serving head coach is Uroš Stamatović, who has been in charge of Serbian White Eagles originally in 2012 and returned in 2019.
-There have been 17 head coaches who have won the CSL Championship.
-In addition, 13 foreign head coaches have secured the CSL championship, with 4 Canadians winning the title.
+There have been 19 head coaches who have won the CSL Championship.
+In addition, 15 foreign head coaches have secured the CSL championship, with 4 Canadians winning the title.